Patel-Sneh/Hotel-management-system/README.md

 * * *

 This project can be improved by using different User Defined Modules and by using User Defined Function in Python.

+TableSyntax.txt is the text file containing the code of the Table syntax for MySQL which can be directly pasted into MySQL commandline before running the GranduerResort.py Code.